lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 ## Cleanup

 If you have already deployed an Azure Virtual Desktop environment with this script and want to do some cleanup  of the existing environment, you can use the `Remove-AzAvdHostPoolSetup` function.
 This function takes an HostPool array as parameter (so set the parameter values you used for the already deployed environement).
-It will remove all the resources created by the script (HostPool, Session Hosts, Application Groups, Workspace, etc.) based on the HostPool array.
+It will remove all the resources created by the script (HostPool, Session Hosts, Application Groups, Workspace, etc.) based on the `$HostPool` array.
 Some cleanup are also done in the Active Directory domain (removing the computer accounts of the Session Hosts and the Azure File Shares ...) and the Windows Credential Manager.
 You can also use the `Remove-AzAvdHostPoolSetup` function after the deployment to remove the environment if you are not satisfied with the result or to save costs after testing the deployed resources.

 ## Deployment